matomo-org/matomo/plugins/AIProviders/README.md

 ]
 ```

+`stopReason` is the provider's own vocabulary, not a normalised one.
+Anthropic, AWS Bedrock and Google
+report `end_turn` / `max_tokens` (Google's `STOP` / `MAX_TOKENS` are mapped onto those, and `SAFETY` /
+`RECITATION` onto `guardrail_intervened`); OpenAI reports `stop` / `length` on both its grounded and
+ungrounded paths.
+Match against the values of the provider you resolved to, and pass unrecognised ones
+through rather than treating them as failures.

 ### Web search (grounding)

 Ask the provider to search the web before answering, and read the sources it used: